What's The Difference Between Eco & Serviced Cleaning?

 Please note - Eco cleaning requires the accommodation to be left in a clean and tidy condition - see the next FAQ for more information.

-Serviced - Full Daily Clean including Fresh Towels for each Adult and Child; Garbage Removal; Cleaning of Accommodation; Washing Dishes; Bed Making (linen change every 2nd night).
+Serviced - Full Cleaning every 2nd day including Fresh Towels for each Adult and Child; Garbage Removal; Cleaning of Accommodation; Washing Dishes; Bed Making (linen change every 2nd clean).

 For more information on cleaning or to change your cleaning type, please contact Guest Services through [email protected]